 Back and neck pain affects millions of Americans each year.
-At Vascular and Interventional Associates, in Crestview Hills, Kentucky, the expert team is dedicated to determining the root of your back and neck pain and treating it with conservative techniques.
+The Board Certified Vein and Vascular Specialists serving the areas of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH the are dedicated to determining the root of your back and neck pain and treating it with conservative techniques.
 To schedule an appointment with Vascular and Interventional Associates, call the office or book online.

 Back and neck pain are among the most common reasons people miss work or visit their doctor.
 While most back and neck pain goes away on its own, if your pain comes and goes for three months or more, you may have chronic back and neck pain.

 There are many factors that can lead to back and neck pain, but some of the most common causes include:

 - Muscle strain

 - Work injury

 Whether you have acute or chronic back and neck pain, the Vascular and Interventional Associates team can perform a comprehensive evaluation to determine the root of your pain and treat it with the most effective techniques and therapies available.

 What are the symptoms of back and neck pain?